interRAI Leadership Advisory Board

 Nigel has led from the front in championing the implementation of clinical information systems – most lately a common shared record across the health service.
 The need for which was highlighted after the 2011 Christchurch earthquake.
 As part of his work in aged care, Nigel has promoted the implementation of a standardised comprehensive assessment.
 Consequently the interRAI assessment protocol is standard across the country in the community and residential care.

 Nigel is a member of the National Health IT Board, an advisor to the Health Quality and Safety Commission.
 He is also the interRAI Fellow for New Zealand and a director of the Health Round Table.
-He continues clinical practice in Internal Medicine and Geriatrics.
 He is a committed lifelong cyclist and an advocate for active transport.

 Dr Eamon Merrick